Snipey/pulse-docs-demo/docs/main/core.md

 This would not work because at import-level accounts has not been defined yet, as assembly of the core happens last.

-However if you import **without** destructuing, the constant you assign will be a direct refrence to the core object within the App instance.
+However if you import **without** destructuring, the constant you assign will be a direct reference to the core object within the App instance.
 So at runtime it will work.

 ```ts
 const core = App.Core<ICore>();